Generating Physically-Consistent Satellite Imagery for Climate Visualizations: Experiments

 \subsection{Pre-training LPIPS on satellite imagery.}

 The standard LPIPS did not clearly distinguish in between the handcrafted baseline and the physics-informed GAN, contrasting the opinion of a human evaluator.
 This is most likely because LPIPS currently leverages a neural network that was trained on object classification from ImageNet.
 The neural network might not be capable to extract meaningful high-level features to compare the similarity of satellite images.
-In preliminary tests the ImageNet-pretrained network would classify all satellite imagery as background image, indicating that the network did not learn features to distinguish satellite images from each other.
-Future work, will use LPIPS with a network trained to have satellite imagery specific features, e.g., Tile2Vec or a land-use segmentation~\cite{Robinson_2019} model. \begin{IEEEbiography}[{ }]{Bj{\"o}rn L{\"u}tjens} is a PhD candidate at the Human Systems Laboratory, Department of Aeronautics and Astronautics, MIT.
-Together with Prof. Dava Newman, Dr. Cait Crawford, and Prof. Youssef Marzouk, he works on tackling climate change with machine learning.
-As deep learning algorithms are widely considered 'black-box,' his work focuses on increasing trust and transparency when using deep learning in monitoring, predicting, and visualizing climate variables.
-His work includes physics-informed neural networks to quantify the uncertainty in localized climate projections and physically-consistent GANs for visualizing coastal floods.
-He is also monitoring forest carbon from aerial imagery, which is supported by Microsoft, NASA, WWF, MIT PkG, MIT Legatum, and MIT Sandbox.
-He has previously obtained his M.Sc at MIT in Autonomous Systems, pioneering with Prof. Jon How safe and robust deep reinforcement learning techniques.
-More information available at \href{https://blutjens.github.io/}{blutjens.github.io}. \end{IEEEbiography}
+In preliminary tests, we ran inference using an ImageNet-pretrained network and saw that it classified all satellite imagery as background image, indicating that the network did not learn features to distinguish satellite images from each other.
+Future work, will use LPIPS with a network trained to have satellite imagery specific features, e.g., Tile2Vec or a land-use segmentation~\cite{Robinson_2019} model.

-\begin{IEEEbiography}[{ }]{Brandon Leshchinskiy} is a dual SM candidate studying Aeronautics \& Astronautics and Technology \& Policy at the Massachusetts Institute of Technology.
-He works with Apollo Professor and former NASA Deputy Administrator Dava Newman, building AI tools to adapt to climate change and educational tools to stop it.
-Prior to graduate school, Brandon worked as a data scientist at MIT Lincoln Laboratory, where he developed technologies for American security.
-Brandon holds a B.S. in electrical engineering from Penn State University.
-Outside of work, Brandon dances, plays piano, and does improv theater.
-Or at least, he did before Covid.

-\end{IEEEbiography} \begin{IEEEbiography}[{ }]{Christian Requena-Mesa} is a PhD Student in environmental science at the Department Biogeochemical Integration, Max Planck Institute for Biogeochemistry and the German Aerospace Center (DLR).
-He is interested on how novel computer vision and generative algorithms can improve environmental monitoring, as well as, how artificial general intelligence can lead to a better environmental management and decision making.
-His vision for environmental problem solving relies on the use of deep learning as a dynamic adviser to help us set the rules by which humans best interact with the environment.
-He believes that current artificial intelligence can help in finding the equilibrium that maximizes both: the benefits we get from nature, and the stability and resilience of the natural systems.